IR0NSIGHT/starloader/README.md

 ## I have a bug / cant get it to install!
 Ask in the starmade discords modding channel, or me directly: JakeV#5670.

+## StarLoader vs Star-API
+Wrapper classes where moved to the Star-API project.
+ModLoader classes, and some other helpers go here Helper Classes/methods are allowed here if they are not a re-define or refactor of an existing method

 ## Thanks
 Mega's SMModLoader for some code for the installer,